Shot timer: Microphone

 Since the introduction of shot timers with microphones in the 1980s, this has been the most common method of detecting shots until today.
 The timer then usually has one or more microphones and is usually carried by a referee or official, or attached to the shooter's belt.
 Many timers have the option to adjust their audio pickup sensitivity.
 Loud firearms like large caliber rifles usually trigger the timer anyway, while less powerful firearms such as small caliber 5.6×15mmR (.22 LR) rifles often require the microphone to be adjusted to a more sensitive setting.
 If the pickup is set too sensitive there is a risk of detecting shots from other than the shooter intended to being measured or even speech.

 Accelerometer

 There are also shot timers that attach to the firearm and detect shots using accelerometers and gyroscopes instead of using a separate hand-held device with microphones.
 These can also be used for data analysis of general movement of the firearm.
 Mantis was one of the first major manufacturers of such systems when they launched the MantisX system in 2015.
 Before that, Double Alpha Academy had launched the shot-timer watch ShotMaxx in 2013 after two years of development, which took advantage of data fusion using a built-in microphone and accelerometer to detect shots.
-These types of shot timers can be particularly be suitable for indoor ranges where there are a lot of gun sound reflections, or on quieter firearms such as small caliber rifles.
+These types of shot timers can be particularly suitable for indoor ranges where there are a lot of gun sound reflections, or on quieter firearms such as small caliber rifles.

+Bluetooth

+Modern shot timers with Bluetooth interface enable communication with mobile applications, allowing recording of detailed shooting data during competitions and practice sessions.
+Unlike traditional shot timers, which are generally used to record only the final time, Bluetooth-enabled timers can automatically log the time of each individual shot.

+One of the earliest attempts to integrate Bluetooth functionality was the ShotMaxx timer by Double Alpha Academy in 2013, which transmitted data via a Bluetooth audio link.
+However, the connection proved unreliable, and the feature was subsequently removed in later firmware updates.

+A major leap forward occurred in 2018 through a collaboration between AMG Lab and PractiScore, which brought Bluetooth-enabled shot timers into mainstream use.
+This innovation marked a turning point for competitive shooting sports and enabled real-time synchronization of shot-by-shot data with mobile scoring and analytics platforms.
+The first official deployment of this technology at a national-level event was during a Steel Challenge match in November 2018.
+For the first time, competitors could review detailed shot splits, stage timing, and performance trends directly through the PractiScore Competitor app.
+Since then, this feature has been widely adopted at shooting competitions around the world.

+Following this innovation, several other manufacturers have incorporated Bluetooth support into their shot timer devices.